-The entry level nurse practitioner’s resume sample provides an effective example of a professionally written resume.
+The entry-level nurse practitioner’s resume sample provides an effective example of a professionally written resume.
 You can use it as a guide when writing your own.
 What makes this resume so convincing is its focus on presenting the most critical information a hiring manager would want to know.
 It has a strong opening with the summary statement, followed by an easy-to-read list of skills.
 The resume wraps up with detailed entries on past jobs and an education section that draws attention to the important training needed for this career.

 The qualifications or skills section is an essential part of your resume.
 It tells a hiring manager what specific things you are good at.
-If you look at the entry level nurse practitioner’s resume sample, you can see how the skills all relate directly to the position.
+If you look at the entry-level nurse practitioner’s resume sample, you can see how the skills all relate directly to the position.
 You want to follow the job description when creating this section.
 Try to use the same key terms and match your skills to the skills the employer has listed.

 As a nurse practitioner, you must have certain certifications and licenses to legally work in the profession.
 You may include them in the education section.
-Look to the entry level nurse practitioner’s resume sample for examples.
+Look to the entry-level nurse practitioner’s resume sample for examples.
 You can also create a separate section labeled “Certifications and Licensing.”
 Make sure to list each entry with the name of the certification or license, where you received it from, and the validity dates.

-If you are trying to land your very first job as a nurse practitioner, then you want to stress your previous experience as a nurse, including any situations where you may have handled duties typical for a nurse practitioner.
+If you are trying to land your very first job as a nurse practitioner, then you want to stress your previous experience as a nurse, including many situations where you may have handled duties typical for a nurse practitioner.
 Also, clearly list your education, training, certifications, and licenses that you must have to work in this field.
 Showcasing your skills and abilities as they relate to a nurse practitioner position should be the overall focus of your resume.
 Paint a picture of someone who is capable of doing the job properly.
-Get an idea of how to do this in the entry level nurse practitioner’s resume sample or use our resume builder for step-by-step assistance.
+Get an idea of how to do this in the entry-level nurse practitioner’s resume sample or use our resume builder for step-by-step assistance.